husainbismil/ncnews-api/README.md

 ### Requests

 The NCNews Web API is based on REST principles.
 Data resources are accessed via standard HTTPS requests in UTF-8 format to an API endpoint.
-Where possible, the API uses appropriate HTTP methods for each action:
+The API uses appropriate HTTP methods for each action:

 | Method  | Action |
 | ------------- | ------------- |